We believe that people thrive when they have access to meaningful education, work and leadership opportunities.

 The Ferguson Public Library serves a community where 25% of the population lives under the poverty level and 76% of Ferguson elementary school students are eligible for free and reduced lunch.
 In 2015, Ferguson Public Library was recognized as “Library of the Year” by the Library Journal for its commitment to education and access during crisis.
 Read an update.

 Marc and Laura Andreessen are deeply committed to “protecting the protectors”—supporting the individuals who every day risk their lives to provide their communities with emergency services.

 In 2007, Marc and Laura Andreessen gave a $27.5 million grant to build a new emergency care center and research department at Stanford Hospital & Clinics.
-The Marc and Laura Andreessen Emergency Department has served 470,000 patients since 2006 and reports patient satisfaction scores above the 90th percentile in the nation.
+The Marc and Laura Andreessen Emergency Department has served nearly 700,000 patients since 2007.
 In addition to meeting the immediate needs of people who have emergency medical needs, Marc and Laura Andreessen’s gift provided the infrastructure for crucial pre-hospital training and disaster training.

 ANDREESSEN HOROWITZ GIVING COMMITMENT

 In 2012, the six general partners at Andreessen Horowitz committed to donate half of their earnings from venture capital to philanthropic causes.
 To kick off the campaign, each partner’s family made a gift to a local Silicon Valley nonprofit.

 Fresh Lifelines for Youth (FLY) works to prevent juvenile crime and incarceration through legal education, leadership training, and one-on-one mentoring.
 Funding from Marc and Laura Andreessen supported the infrastructure needs of FLY’s expansion to San Mateo County as well as the recruitment and retention of FLY’s executive leadership.